 Her Marriage To Henry was Rocky and She Initially Had Difficulties Having Children

-On 28 October 1533, at the age of fourteen, Catherine De Medici was married off to Henry, the second son of King Francis I and Queen Claude of France who did not care so much for her.
-The wedding, a grand affair marked by extravagant display and gift-giving, took place in Eglise Saint-Ferreol Les Augustins in Marseille, France.
+On 28 October 1533, at the age of fourteen, Catherine de’ Medici was married off to Henry, the second son of King Francis I and Queen Claude of France.
+The wedding was a grand affair that took place in Eglise Saint-Ferreol Les Augustins in Marseille, France.

 While Catherine barely saw her husband in their first year of marriage, all was believed to have been going well between the couple until her husband began openly taking mistresses.
 This was bolstered by the fact that she was unable to conceive.